Gaellan/demo-asm-vm/README.md

 `[Instruction number] write [register] [value]`

-That instruction will write the `value` to the specified `register`.
+That instruction will write the value of the specified `register` at cursor position.

 ### Jump